codesydney/rag-playbook-simple/README.md

 ### 3. Load and Process the PDF Document
 ##### Notes:
     - The PDF is 2.7 MB in size with 132 pages.
-    - After the run, it say "Loaded 132 document(s)".
+    - After the run, it says "Loaded 132 document(s)".
 Looks like the default chunking is per page.
     - It took around 7s to run this step.
     - Question?
 Where did it load the chunks?

 ### 4. Parse the Document into Nodes
 ##### Notes:
+    - After the run, it says "Document split into 132 nodes".
+It appears default node is a page in this case.
+    - It took 0.4s to finish.

 ### 5. Set Up LanceDB Vector Store
 ##### Notes: